 At some point along my journey, though, I started to really question that notion, pretty hard-core.
-For one thing, I realized that kind of thinking is often self-fulfilling prophecy.
-We so very often get exactly what we are expecting (or what we fear).
+For one thing, I realized that kind of thinking is often a self-fulfilling prophecy.
+We often get exactly what we expect (or what we fear).
 And one day, I really decided that if I didn’t want that other shoe to drop… if I really wanted to eliminate drama and big nasty problems and deep, soul-scorching pain from my life, I had to start with changing my expectations.

 The first thing I figured out is that control is an illusion.
 We literally have no control over what other people do or say or feel.
 We have no control over world events or even the events in our lives (if you get right down to it).
-I started to realize that old saying “man plans and God laughs” is pretty true, in a lot of ways.
+I started to realize that the old saying “man plans and God laughs” is pretty true in a lot of ways.
 We love the illusion of control.
-It somehow feels safer to think if we plan correctly or set the right goals or exert our power or our will onto various circumstances and conditions that we can force things to go this way or that.
+It somehow feels safer to think if we plan correctly or set the right goals or exert our power or our will onto various circumstances and conditions that, we can force things to go this way or that.
 We can’t.
-Life will come up with a way to prove that to you every single time.
+Life will devise a way to prove that to you every single time.